 Parents can assess their child's eligibility and schools can support students in safe travel to and from school.

-Students may be eligible for subsided through School Drive Subsidy, if you live in an area where there is no public transport.
+Students may be eligible for a subsidy through Transport for NSW's School Drive Subsidy Program, if you live in an area where there is no public transport.

 Some schools own or manage a bus to transport children to and from school or school events.
 If so, the principal must ensure the bus:

-- is used in accordance with the legislation covering all vehicles licensed to carry 10 or more persons, including the driver
+- is used in accordance with the legislation covering all vehicles licensed to carry 10 or more persons, including the driver.
+Refer to Duty of care and behaviour management - Questions about child restraints (Staff only)

 - adheres to the department's Excursions Policy Implementation Procedures (Section 9).